Ankur262626/Password-Strength-check/README.md

 # Features

-> Accepts MPIN of 4 or 6 digits
+Accepts MPIN of 4 or 6 digits

->Detects if the MPIN resembles:
-> a> Your Date of Birth
-> b> Your Spouse's Date of Birth
-> c> Your Anniversary
+Detects if the MPIN resembles: a> Your Date of Birth b> Your Spouse's Date of Birth c> Your Anniversary

-> Supports common date formats like:
+Supports common date formats like:
-> > DDMM, MMDD, MMYY, YYMM, DDYY, YYDD (for 4-digit MPINs)
-> > DDMMYY, MMDDYY, YYMMDD, YYDDMM, DDYYYY, MMYYYY, YYYYDD, YYYYMM (for 6-digit MPINs)
+-> DDMM, MMDD, MMYY, YYMM, DDYY, YYDD (for 4-digit MPINs) -> DDMMYY, MMDDYY, YYMMDD, YYDDMM, DDYYYY, MMYYYY, YYYYDD, YYYYMM (for 6-digit MPINs)

 Returns whether the MPIN is STRONG or WEAK, with reasons for weakness